juliogomez/netdevops/pyATS.md

 $ virl search
 ```

-You may even filter them, and look for the ones using _IOS_.
+You may even filter them, and for example look for the ones using _IOS_.

 ```
 $ virl search ios